alkaguptaa/NativeFileManager-iOSApp/README.md

 Good opportunity for you to learn and contribute in this project.

 Here you would learn
-(i) how you can change the look and feel of the iOS interface from a small server side json containing styling of the each elements of this file manager.
+1. how you can change the look and feel of the iOS interface from a small server side json containing styling of the each elements of this file manager.
-(ii) VIPER Design pattern which is widely accepted (iii) Many more to come .....
+1. VIPER Design pattern which is widely accepted
+1. Many more to come .....

 I have started this from few days before and you can contribute and share your expertise in this project.